Mirarce: Description

 Mirarce eatoni was a large turkey-sized bird.
 Skeletal morphology indicates that at the time of death, the individual was adult.
 All the surviving elements of the bones show complete fusion.

 The bones of the forelimbs deserve special attention.
 The humerus of the bird is short and strong.
 The left ulna was preserved as a mineral cast of the internal cavity with several small fragments of fossilized bone surface.
 Two folded spots preserved on the posterior edge of the bone body are interpreted as quill knobs.
 These elongated folds are located along the length of the bone.
 Despite the fact that bone fragments do not allow measuring the size of each tubercle, determining the distance between them or estimating the number of secondary feathers, their very presence on the fossil is a very significant fact, as this is the first time the structure has been found in enantiornithines.

 Phylogeny

 Mirarce was found to be a member of Avisauridae, close to Avisaurus itself.

 Paleoecology

 Mirarce fossils have been found in the Kaiparowits Formation of western North America, which dates to the late Campanian age of the Cretaceous.
+At its large size, powerful talons and leg tendons, it would have been a raptorial predator akin to modern birds of prey.